wagnersza/package-builder/README.md

 ## Test packages builded

-Testing the generated packet into a clean container
+Testing the generated package into a clean container

 ```bash
 $ package-builder --test